 This is because the price you pay with AMEX for your rental is for the entire rental period (max of 42 days) rather than the per-day cost that rental companies charge.
 So you can still save a good amount of money paying for AMEX's insurance.

 Since most of their cards are capable of obtaining Primary Premium Car Rental Protection, it really doesn't matter which AMEX credit card you pick up.
-Listed below are several of the best American Express Cards.

 Credit Cards With Car Rental Collision